 The Audit Committee reviews, acts on and reports to the Board of Directors with respect to various auditing and accounting matters, including the selection of our auditors, the scope of the annual audits, fees to be paid to the auditors, the performance of our independent auditors, and assists with the Board of Directors' oversight of our accounting practices, financial statement integrity and compliance with legal and regulatory requirements.
 The current members of our Audit Committee are Messrs.
-Gardner (Chair), Foster and McLennan, all of whom are independent directors, as defined by the rules of the New York Stock Exchange, or the NYSE, and pursuant to the categorical director independence standards adopted by our Board of Directors.
-The Board of Directors has determined that Mr. Gardner is an "audit committee financial expert" as defined by rules promulgated by the SEC.
+Gardner (Chair), Foster, McLennan and Olswang, all of whom are independent directors, as defined by the rules of the NYSE, and pursuant to the categorical director independence standards adopted by our Board of Directors.
+The Board of Directors has determined that Mr. Gardner is an "audit committee financial expert" as defined by rules promulgated by the SEC, and that each member of the Audit Committee is financially literate as required by the rules of the NYSE.
 The Audit Committee written charter is available on our website at www.amdocs.com.